Zone Look-up Map

 Variances and waivers are requests for a special exception to a regulation.

-Under the IDO, these special exceptions can be requested from the following decision-making bodies and are considered at a public meeting or hearing, with opportunities for public comment:
+Under the IDO, these special exceptions can be requested from the following decision-making bodies and are considered at a public meeting or hearing, with opportunity for public comment:

 - 5-3 Access & Connectivity